Sliicy/8x8x8-LED/README.md

 This will display bouncing balls (optionally syncable to music being played).

 ![Clock Demonstrating Army Time](/Screenshots/Balls.gif)

+### Not Pictured
+- Lamp - Lights up the cube at specified times (like a nightlight).
+- Lightning - Bolts of lightning travel around the cube sporatically.
+- Snake - Simple snake game.

 ## How to Build
 <details>